typelate/.github/profile/README.md

 Use `muxt` when you want **type-safe, maintainable hypermedia routing**.

+See how you can use Muxt to generate routes: https://github.com/crhntr/muxt-example-htmx-sortable/blob/main/internal/hypertext/templates/list.gohtml

 ### [**dom**](https://github.com/typelate/dom)
 *A Go implementation of the Document Object Model (DOM).*